 The evidence concerning INTERNIST-1 is even more detailed.
-In fact, according to The New England Journal of Medicine, which published an evaluation of the program, "[the] systematic evaluation of the model's performance is virtually unique in the field of medical applications of artificial intelligence" (Miller, Harry, Pople, & Myers, 1982).
-The evaluators found that:

-The experienced clinician is vastly superior to INTERNIST-1 in the ability to consider the relative severity and independence of the different manifestations of disease and to understand the temporal evolution of the disease process.
-(Miller et al., 1987, p.
-494)
+In fact, according to The New England Journal of Medicine, which published an evaluation of the program, "the systematic evaluation of the model's performance is virtually unique in the field of medical applications of artificial intelligence" (Miller, Harry, Pople, & Myers, 1982).
+The evaluators found that "the experienced clinician is vastly superior to INTERNIST-1 in the ability to consider the relative severity and independence of the different manifestations of disease and to understand the temporal evolution of the disease process (p.
+476).

-Dr. G. O. Barnett, in his editorial comment on the evaluation, wisely concludes:
+Dr. G. O. Barnett (1982), in his editorial comment on the evaluation, wisely concludes:

-Perhaps the most exciting experimental evaluation of INTERNIST-1 would be the demonstration that a productive collaboration is possible between man and computer-that clinical diagnosis in real situations can be improved by combining the medical judgment of the clinician with the statistical and computational power of a computer model and a large base of stored medical information.
-(Barnett, 1982, p.
+Perhaps the most exciting experimental evaluation of INTERNIST-1 would be the demonstration that a productive collaboration is possible between man and computer-that clinical diagnosis in real situations can be improved by combining the medical judgment of the clinician with the statistical and computational power of a computer model and a large base of stored medical information. (p.
 5)

 Nurses who have to turn the conclusions of theory into treatment have to supply this clinical judgment.
-As Patricia Benner (1984) points out, clinical judgments, such as maintaining a patient within specified physiological parameters with medications, requires experience-based intuition.
+As Patricia Benner (1984a) points out, clinical judgments, such as maintaining a patient within specified physiological parameters with medications, requires experience-based intuition.